North Canterbury huts, from Lewis to Harper Pass

 Sadly Brass Monkey Bivvy suffers from dampness and mould.

-Cameron Hut is the oldest hut on the Harper Pass route, with plenty of character, ie, the concrete floor doesn’t extend under the bunks where it’s just 80 year old dirt, there’s a fireplace, and graffiti stretching back in time, hut users from decades past.
+Cameron Hut is from 1955, with plenty of character, ie, the concrete floor doesn’t extend under the bunks where it’s just 60-year-old dirt, there’s a fireplace, and graffiti stretching back in time, hut users from decades past.

 Sadly Doubtful Hut has been long neglected and suffers from its proximity to the highway.
 It’s verging on failure for one of the basic requirements for a hut: being fit for habitation.